National advocacy

 In this article

-- Lend your voice on issues that impact veterinarians and our profession.
+- Make your voice heard on issues that impact veterinarians and our profession.

 Our priority advocacy issues include: